-They just feel more spacious, and when you are living in your RV full-time, this is a welcomed benefit.
+They feel more spacious, and when you are living in your RV full-time, this is a welcomed benefit.
 (These are very livable trailers.)

-Fifth wheels come with at least one slide, which helps expand the living space.
+Most fifth wheels come with at least one RV slide, which helps expand the living space.

 You will find small and cheap fifth wheels with no slides, but these are the exception.

-Multiple slides are very commonplace in a fifth-wheel trailer, with the biggest rigs having up to 6 slides.
-Yes, 6 slides!
+Multiple slides are commonplace in a fifth-wheel trailer, with the biggest rigs having up to six slides.
+Yes, six slides!